petr-ngn/petr-ngn/README.md

 Currently I am kind of busy, so I will post some info about myself later.
 In a meanwhile, you can check my LinkedIn profile and don't hesitate to reach out to me!

 My name is Petr:
+- Location: Czech Republic :czech_republic:
-- student of 2 Master's degree programs - Banking & Insurance and Data & Analytics for Business - Prague University of Economics and Business, Czech Republic.
+- Double Master's degree student: Banking & Insurance and Data & Analytics for Business (Prague University of Economics and Business) :student: